 Benefits of the 3-Way Chin-Up Hold

-- You’ll build grip strength and more muscular forearms as you load the muscles with your own bodyweight.
+- Builds grip strength and more muscular forearms as you load your muscles with your entire body weight.

-- If you can’t do a chin-up, this move can help you get your first rep.
+- If you can’t do a chin-up, this move can help you get your first clean rep.

 Benefits of the Plate Pinch